chung-leong/react-seq/examples/transition/README.md

 # Transition example

 React-seq is useful for tasks that take time.
-A very good example is page transition.
+A very good example is screen transition.
 By definition that always occurs over time.
-Initially, only the old page is shown.
-Then both the old page and the new page are partially visible.
-Finally, only the new page is shown.
+Initially, only the old screen is shown.
+Then both the old screen and the new screen are partially visible.
+Finally, only the new screen is shown.

-This example will show you how natural it is to deal with page transition using async generator.
+This example will show you how natural it is to handle transition using async generators.
 It'll also introduce you to the Yield-Await-Promise model of building a web application.

 ## Seeing the code in action